iancze/DiskJockey/README.md

 You will be able to access any of the modules within `src`.
 These provide the base functionality for the package in common tasks, such as reading in images produced by RADMC-3D, Fourier transforms, and visibility interpolation.
 My hope is to make these components as general as possible so if you would like to extend this package to fit a novel type of disk, it will be easy to reuse many of the core functionality.

 The scripts are not technically part of the Julia package (you cannot import them like the modules) but instead provide "driver scripts" that utilize the core modules to address a certain research question.
-For example, `sythesize_model.jl` synthesizes and a model for your current parameters.
+For example, `DJ_initializ.jl` writes input files to disk, and `DJ_sythesize_model.jl` synthesizes a model using RADMC-3D.
 These are run from your system shell after adding them to your `PATH`

-    $ sythesize_model.jl
+    $ DJ_initialize.jl && DJ_sythesize_model.jl

 ## Computational demand

-Because spectral line datasets are large, and synthesizing models is computationally expensive, I have designed this package to work in a parallel environment where the calculations for each frequency channel can be distributed to independent processors.
+Because spectral line datasets are large, and synthesizing models is computationally expensive, I have designed this package to work in a parallel environment.
 Therefore, please keep this architecture in mind when navigating the source code.
 Due to the computationally expensive nature of the radiative synthesis, fitting sizable datasets (e.g., SMA and ALMA) will **require a substantial amount of CPU cores to explore a posterior distribution in a reasonable timeframe**.
-For example, to fully explore the posterior for the AK Sco example dataset will require a **few days** of computing time on ~32 cores or more.
+For example, to fully explore the posterior for the AK Sco example dataset (to a density comparable to the plots in the ApJ paper) will require a **few days** of computing time on ~32 cores or more.

 ## Installation